What is Working Capital for eCommerce Stores?

 Purchase inventory

 Working capital can be used to purchase inventory, particularly in advance of high-volume sales periods such as Black Friday and Cyber Monday.
-Excess inventory allows you to prepare for expected customer demand and aids in securing vendor discounts.
+Excess inventory enables you to prepare for expected customer demand and secure vendor discounts.
+Ecommerce businesses often miss revenue opportunities due to the inability to restock inventory when demand surges quickly.

 Scaling new niches